-3. A minimum of three business days prior to the funding agency deadline, an appropriate number of copies of the proposal (including Preliminary and Final

-1310 1311 1312 1313 1314 1315 1316 1317 1318 1319 1320 1321 1322 1323 Final Proposal Review Sheets) must be submitted for approval by the Department Head, the Dean, and the Provost and Vice President for Academic Affairs.
+3. A minimum of three business days prior to the funding agency deadline, an appropriate number of copies of the proposal (including Preliminary and Final Proposal Review Sheets) must be submitted for approval by the Department Head, the Dean, and the Provost and Vice President for Academic Affairs.
 The Provost and Vice President for Academic Affairs will transmit the proposal to the President.
-When the President approves the proposal, it becomes an official University proposal and signed Final Proposal Review Sheet must be submitted to the Dean, the Provost and Vice President for Academic Affairs, and the Office of Grant and Contract Programs.
-212.99 Forms Preliminary Proposal Review Sheet Proposal Review Sheet Comment [jrb19]: FAC recommends link directly to the forms.
-SENATE ACCEPTED 12.6.2011 Formatted: Normal Deleted: ¶ ¶
+When the President approves the proposal, it becomes an official University proposal to the funding agency.

+4. File copies of the completed proposal and signed Final Proposal Review Sheet must be submitted to the Dean, the Provost and Vice President for Academic Affairs, and the Office of Grant and Contract Programs.

+212.99 Forms

+Preliminary Proposal Review Sheet Final Proposal Review Sheet Comment [jrb22]: FAC recommends link directly to the forms.